intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-sdd/README.md

 ![](images/expected_results_3.jpg)

 ### Checking performance data
-You can enable the output of performance data to the console by using the
+You can enable the output of performance data to the console by using the -pr flag.
 ```
 -pr
 ```
-flag.

 ![](images/expected_results_4.jpg)
 **FORMATTING IS INCORRECT**